aqib1/CurrencyConvertor/README.md

 VATController also provides two API's
 - /api/vat/validate?vat=VAT_ID
 - /api/vat/validate/details?vat=VAT_ID
+# Testing
+For each class, methods unit tests are provided.
+As application is build using red-green-refactor sort of test driven approach, so thats a reason it have alot of test cases.
+Integration test for Rest API is provided sepreatly.
 # All currencies supported
 Please click the url to see all currencies list https://free.currconv.com/api/v7/countries?apiKey=4754c8fa8c0d8e08c658